 5 B.B.
-King children visit body a day before public viewing
+King children visit body before public viewing

 Las Vegas — Five of B.B.
 King’s adult children visited the blues great one last time in private at a Las Vegas funeral home that will host a public viewing Friday ahead of a Saturday memorial service.